whoisbma/Game-Aesthetics-SP16/class-06-sprites/README.md

 ![sprites](https://raw.githubusercontent.com/whoisbma/Game-Aesthetics-SP16/master/class-06-sprites/images/spriteoverview.jpg)

 Sprites were usually seen in conjunction with indexed "character map" backgrounds, also known as "tiles", as opposed to the more general, memory-hungry linear framebuffers that are ubiquitous today.
 These were also used for displaying text, where pages could be rapidly refreshed and scrolled by simply replacing a grid of character indices, at the expense of limited precision placement and character-set.
 Characters were often fonts held in ROM on non-gaming systems such as the IBM PC.
-The drive toward blitters happened with a move toward GUIs and WYSIWYG interfaces for productivity software.

 The downside of sprites is a limit of moving graphics per scanline, often between two (the Atari VCS) and eight (Commodore 64 and Atari 8-bits), and inability to update a permanent bitmap making them unsuitable for general desktop GUI acceleration.
 However, hardware sprites are still useful as a mouse pointer in a GUI, since the sprite requires no pixel manipulation of the desktop metaphor on screen.
-Though the Amiga includes a blitter its desktop GUI still uses a sprite for its mouse pointer.

 #### Atari 2600